cloudurable/kafka-training/java/lab6.7/README.md

 # Lab 6.7: Implementing a priority queue with consumer.assign()

 Welcome to the session 6 lab 7.
 The work for this lab is done in `~/kafka-training/lab6.7`.
-In this lab, you are going to implement a priority queue with consumer.assign().
+In this lab, you are going to implement a priority queue with `consumer.assign()`.

 Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

 Find the latest version of this lab [here](https://gist.github.com/RichardHightower/81a66e0f9822e9e74660deec10640d27).

-## Lab Using consumer.assign to implement at priority queue
+## Lab Using consumer.assign to implement a priority queue

-In this lab you will implement a priority processing queue.
+In this lab, you will implement a priority processing queue.
 You will use consumer.partitionsFor(TOPIC) to get a list of partitions.
-Usage like this simplest when the partition assignment is also done manually using assign() instead of subscribe().
+Usage like this simplest when the partition assignment is also done manually using `assign()` instead of `subscribe()`.
-Use assign(), pass TopicPartition from the consumer worker.
+Use `assign()`, pass a `TopicPartition` from the consumer worker.
-Use Partitioner from earlier example for Producer so only important stocks are sent to the important partition.
+Use the `Partitioner` from an earlier example for Producer so only important stocks get sent to the important partition.

 ## Using partitionsFor() for Priority Queue